bearbubble/bearbubble/ReadMe.md

 # 💫 About Me:
-<br>Hi 👋, I am Celina an front-end developer.
-I specialise<br> in Web Development and Design.
-I am passionate about<br>technologies and love to learn new things. ✨<br><br>🌱Currently learning React.<br>⭐Im from Buenos Aires, Argentina.<br> ⌛  Full Stack Developer
+<br>Hi 👋, I'm Celina a front-end developer, currently studying React!<br> my future goal is to become Full Stack. <br> I also love to design! <br> My wish is to create meaningful applications that generate changes and solutions for the adults of tomorrow. <br><br> 🧠 I am passionate about technologies and love to learn new things. <br>⭐Im from Buenos Aires, Argentina.

 ## 🌐 Socials: